Newark Drawbridge: Operations

 The lower 17 mi of the 90 mi long Passaic River downstream of the Dundee Dam is tidally influenced and navigable, but due to the limited maritime traffic the bridge is infrequently required to open.
 Since 1998 rules regulating drawbridge operations require a 24-hour notice.
 The bridge at milepost 7.48 is used exclusively by New Jersey Transit rail operations for the Montclair-Boonton Line and both branches of the Morris and Essex Lines, the Morristown Line and the Gladstone Branch.
 It is situated just east of Newark Broad Street Station, the first stop after the lines travelling west from Hoboken Terminal and Secaucus Junction converge.
 In 2004, NJT contracted a study to determine the condition of the bridge and to begin long-term planning for its future replacement.
 In 2009-2010, the bridge underwent $23 million project for maintenance and repairs, funded by the agency and performed by Skanska.

+There are unfunded plans to replace the bridge with a three track bridge as it is a bottleneck due to having only two tracks while the rest of the line has three tracks.